RobotToy/F1Trillion/README.md

 See [`README`](src/README.md) section in our `src` directory for breakdown of how our packages run together

-See [`README`](docker/README.md) section in our `docker` directory for breakdown of how to run the Docker container for our program with all dependencies built into the image

 ### Our Hopes and Dreams
 #### Stretch Goal 1